krishagarwal/krishagarwal.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergrad Turing Scholar at UT Austin, graduating in May 2025.
-I'm working with [Dr. Peter Stone](https://www.cs.utexas.edu/~pstone/).

-Research interests: I am interested in the intersection of systems and machine learning (ML).
-Specifically, I aim to write efficient implementations of existing ML algorithms for current hardware and design new algorithms/implementations that address hardware limitations by nature.
+I'm an incoming PhD student (starting Fall 2025) in [InfiniAI Lab](https://www.infini-ai-lab.cmu.edu/) at Carnegie Mellon University, where I'm fortunate to be advised by [Dr. Beidi Chen](https://www.andrew.cmu.edu/user/beidic/).
+My research interests lie at the intersection of machine learning (ML) and systems, including efficient implementations of existing ML algorithms for current hardware and the design of new algorithms/implementations that address hardware limitations by nature.

+I completed my undergrad in CS at UT Austin, where I worked with [Dr. Peter Stone](https://www.cs.utexas.edu/~pstone/) on integrating classical planning with large language models for long-term planning in service robots.

 Highlights:
+- [May 2024] I graduated from my undergrad at UT Austin, having successfully defended my [undergrad honors thesis](https://krishagarwal.github.io/projects/hadamard_fourier_masked_attn)!
 - [Summer 2024] Interned at IBM Research at Yorktown Heights.
 We published some of our work to the [PyTorch blog](https://pytorch.org/blog/hadacore/)!
-More detail on this work [here](http://krishagarwal.github.io/projects/hadacore).
+More detail on this work [here](https://krishagarwal.github.io/projects/hadacore).